Same-sex couples updating legal status after abortion ruling

 The ruling last week didn’t directly affect the 2015 decision that paved the way for same-sex marriage.
 But, Duncan said, it was still a warning shot for families headed by same-sex parents who fear their rights could evaporate like those of people seeking to end a pregnancy.

-“That has a lot of people scared and, I think, rightfully so,” said Duncan, who specializes in representing members of the LGBTQ community at the Magic City Legal Center in Birmingham.
+“That has a lot of people scared and, I think, rightfully so,” Duncan, who specializes in representing members of the LGBTQ community at the Magic City Legal Center in Birmingham, said.

 Overturning a nearly 50-year-old precedent, the Supreme Court ruled in a Mississippi case that abortion wasn’t protected by the Constitution, a decision likely to lead to bans in about half the states.
 Justice Samuel Alito said the ruling involved only the medical procedure, writing: “Nothing in this opinion should be understood to cast doubt on precedents that do not concern abortion.”